-Creates locally-trusted development certificates by managing a local CA for HTTPS testing
+Generate locally-trusted development certificates with automatic CA management for HTTPS testing

-mkcert generates locally-trusted TLS certificates for development environments without configuration.
-It automatically creates and installs a local Certificate Authority (CA) in the system trust store, then issues certificates that browsers and applications accept without security warnings.
-The tool supports multiple names per certificate, including domains, subdomains, IP addresses, and email addresses for S/MIME certificates.
+mkcert is a certificate generation tool that creates locally-trusted TLS certificates for development environments.
+It automatically creates and installs a local Certificate Authority (CA) in the system trust store, then generates certificates that browsers and applications will trust without security warnings.
+The tool eliminates the common development problem of self-signed certificate trust errors while avoiding the complexity of managing production CAs for local development.

 # via Homebrew